 “Very well kept woodland, great for a dog walk and well provided in terms of picnic areas.
 The lakes are full of ducks and our kids very much enjoyed looking at the old trees.” – Review from Trip Advisor

 Danbury Country Park – originally laid out in the 13th century as part of a private estate – offers ornamental gardens and lakes, woodland and meadows.

 The park’s accessible, well-maintained tracks are popular with dog walkers and families, with plenty of seats and picnic benches to have a rest or a bite to eat.

-Surviving historic structures include an ice house where before refrigerators, ice was collected from the lakes in winter and stored for the palace kitchens.
+Surviving historic structures include an ice house where before refrigerators, ice collected from the lakes in winter was stored for the palace kitchens.

-The lakeside path takes you alongside tranquil waters, where you can watch ducks, swans and carp, and past the ornamental gardens.
+The lakeside path takes you past the ornamental gardens and alongside tranquil waters, where you can see ducks, carp, moorhens, coots, grebes and sometimes a kingfisher.

-Late spring is a good time to see ducklings, cygnets and spectacular displays from rhododendrons in the gardens.
-In summer, the meadows fill with wildflowers and grasses, attracting butterflies and insects, while the woodland paths offer respite from the sun in the dappled shade of ancient oaks, hornbeams and sweet chestnuts.
+Late spring is a good time to see ducklings and spectacular displays from rhododendrons in the gardens.
+In summer, the meadows fill with wildflowers and grasses, attracting butterflies and insects.
+Woodland paths offer respite from the sun in the dappled shade of ancient oaks, hornbeams and sweet chestnuts.

 8am - dusk

 17 February, 30 March, 6 April, 1 June, 27 July, 3, 10, 17, 24, 31 August, 26 October 2016 - 11am to 2pm